zubeydeulukok/Machine_Learning_Projects/README.md

 # Machine_Learning_Projects
-This repo consists of a variety of user-friendly, detailed, learning-assist machine learning projects.
+A collection of user-friendly, detailed, learning-assist and clean implementations of machine learning algorithms.